This page describes how to use BigQuery Reservations to help manage your BigQuery workloads.

 BigQuery Reservations for complex organizations

 BigQuery Reservations is an organization-scoped resource.
 You purchase committed capacity centrally to be used across your entire organization.
-You can require individual departments or divisions to self-manage BigQuery Reservations, by purchasing committed capacity, distributing that capacity across the department or division, and being billed for that capacity.
+You can require individual departments or divisions to manage their BigQuery Reservations by purchasing committed capacity and distributing that capacity across the department or division.
+The administration project is associated with a Cloud Billing account, which is billed for the capacity.

 Idle and unallocated slots are only shared across reservations created in the same administration project.
-If you use more than one administration project, slots are not shared across reservations in different administation projects.
+If you use more than one administration project, slots are not shared across reservations in different administration projects.